Charles Frederick Scott

 Charles Frederick Scott (September 7, 1860 – September 18, 1938) was a United States House of Representatives from Kansas.

 Biography

 Born near Iola, Kansas, Scott attended the common schools.
 He was graduated from the University of Kansas at Lawrence in 1881.
 He went to Colorado, New Mexico, and Arizona, and was engaged chiefly in clerical work.
 He returned to Iola in 1882 and edited the Iola Register.
 He was appointed regent of the university in 1891–1900.
-He served as member of the Kansas State Senate from 1892 to 1896.
+He served as member of the Kansas State Senate from 1892 to 1896, and according to the 1903 Congressional Directory, "at different times has been president of the State Editorial Association, president of the Kansas League of Republican Clubs, and president of the Kansas Day Club, an organization of the young Republicans of the State".

 Scott was elected as a Republican to the 57th Congress and to the four succeeding Congresses (1901–1911).
 He served as chairman of the Committee on Agriculture (60th and 61st Congresses).